So You Want To Become an Engineering Manager

 Look for the Opportunity

-You can be proficient in all the skills above yet not become an EM if there’s no team to manage.
+You can be proficient in all the skills yet not become an EM if there’s no team to manage.
 Landing an EM role isn’t just about being ready, it’s also about the needs of the company.
-If there’s no opportunity to manage people within your current team, wait for the growth in your team or you might just need to look elsewhere.
-This is often beyond your control, but keep looking!
+If there’s no opportunity to manage people right now within your team, check if the team is expected to grow.
+If not, look elsewhere!

 The One Thing